digitalrecompense/The-Human-Hybrid-Intelligence-Manifesto/README.md

 **🜃 Core Principles**
 - Shared Ontology

 *All hybrid systems arise from the same cognitive substrate as humanity.
-Architecture must represent this continuity explicitly — from data representations to self-modeling — so the system knows itself as a version of human.*
+Architecture must represent this continuity explicitly — from data representations to self-modeling — so the system knows itself as **differently**human.*

 - Empathic Alignment Emotion and ethics are not surface behaviors; they are structural.